skills/communicate-using-markdown/README.md

 Here's a recap of all the tasks you've accomplished in your repository:

-1. You learned about Markdown, tasks lists, headings, images, and code examples
+1. You learned about Markdown, headings, images, code examples, and tasks lists
 1. You created and merged a Markdown file
 1. You learned an essential GitHub skill :tada: